 5: Visual and Front-End Optimisation techniques

 You may have the Elon Musk vision, but if you have an outdated and visually lacking website then you’re going to have a tough time getting leads through the door!
+We’ve been doing Web Design in Melbourne for decades and have the know-how to conversion optimise your online presence.
 Below I’ve listed some things to look out for and ways to improve your website’s aesthetic and User Experience.

 - Your Banner – The banner in the Homepage of your site is arguably the most important aspect of your website’s visual identity.
 When a user clicks on to your page it’s the first thing they will see and, as such, should be utilised to the fullest degree!
 Make it bold, engaging, visual with a great image.
 Your banner should generally include a short tagline about your website and what you do, and a Call to Action to prompt the user.